 Cancelling often turns into bullying.
 And someone who has been canceled can make them feel isolated and lonely.
 Giving higher anxiety, depression, and suicide rates.

 It can make that individual feel that everyone has given up on them, long before they have had the chance to apologize.
 Instead of creating a dialogue to help them learn how their words or actions have hurt others, the cancelers shut off all means of a positive endgame.

-The cancel culture also affects the onlooker\’s mental health.
-Seeing that a lot of people become cancelled, some can be plagued with fear and overwhelming anxiety that people will turn on them.
+The cancel culture also affects the onlooker’s mental health.
+Seeing that a lot of people face cancellation, some can experience fear and overwhelming anxiety that others will turn on them.
 Or others will find something in their past to use against them.

 How to Protect Your Mental Health

 Remember, you can’t control how others think or act.
 But you can control how you respond to these negativity.
 Here are some ways to do so: